World5: First releases

 With Miller's patronage, the band began working on an album in 2011.
 Chiefly using Skype and digital recording facilities, the band began recording their individual parts at home.
 According to the band, they worked together on Skype to make the process work.
 Final tracks were sent to Randy Miller in Houston, Texas to be mixed into the album Global Experience.

 Before the album was released, the single "You and I" was released to a number of websites and online radio stations, eventually finding rotation on approximately 60 international stations.
 It has a strong Latin aesthetic, and according to Miller, "I knew that 'You and I' was the single as soon as I heard it."
 It is the only song of the album to have a music video.
 On January 28, 2012 the track "You and I" reached #1 on a number of Internet charts.
-In January 2012, the band won the RGW Gold Award for the year.Global Experience was released on May 1, 2012 on Island Def Jam Digital Distribution.
+In January 2012, the band won the RGW Gold Award for the year.

+Global Experience was released on May 1, 2012 on Island Def Jam Digital Distribution.

-In early May of 2012, the band had songs in the top five at iHeart Radio, and four songs in the top ten for the categories of Adult and Hit.
+In early May 2012, the band had songs in the top five at iHeart Radio, and four songs in the top ten for the categories of Adult and Hit.
 The single "Bring Your Heart Home" debuted at top five in the Hit category of unsigned artists, and later reached #1 in the adult category.
 The song "Living (Give me a Reason)" debuted at #5 on the unsigned adult category, with the song "So Sincere" close behind.

 In late May 2012, tracks from the album were included on the album Valleyarm Music Matters Sampler 2012, where it was presented at the music business conference "Music Matters" in Singapore.

 In March 2013, the first single recorded with the new members Pat Hunt and Randy Miller, titled "Man Of Action" was released on Mondotunes distribution."Man Of Action" reached the National Airplay Top 200 Chart shortly after its release.
 The second single release on MondoTunes and titled "Maybe There´s a Way" followed June 2013."Heartbeat Of The World" was released in october 2013 under the label Famous Records Corp. / Fontana.